Faltenreich/faltenreich.github.io/_drafts/2024-04-18-compose-multiplatform-shared-resources.md

 ### Conclusion

 As of April 2024 neither of the two solutions is production-ready.
-If one has to decide for a single source of truth, MOKO resources should be the way to go.
-But if both projects keep their current pace, I expect Compose Multiplatform resources to surpass MOKO resources in the near future.
+If splitting up resources is not an option, MOKO resources should be the best bet, but expect breaking changes and open issues along the way.
+If both projects keep their current pace, I expect Compose Multiplatform resources to surpass MOKO resources in the near future.

 ## Tutorial

-This tutorial documents challenges I faced during the rewrite of [Diaguard](https://github.com/Faltenreich/Diaguard).
-In April 2023 I decided to replace the then ten-years-old native Android app written in Java with Kotlin Multiplatform.
+The following tutorial has been written during my rewrite of [Diaguard](https://github.com/Faltenreich/Diaguard), a previously ten-years-old native app written in Java.

 ### Migration from MOKO resources to Compose Multiplatform resources

-This tutorial describes the migration path from MOKO resources 0.24.0-alpha-5 to Compose Multiplatform resources 1.6.1.
+After one year with MOKO resources I decided to migrate to Compose Multiplatform resources.
 I tried to abstract everything domain-specific, so this can be applied to similar projects.
-I did not use any custom fonts but migrating those and other types should work similarly to strings and images.
+I did not use any custom fonts, but migrating those and other types should work similarly to strings and images.

+> This migration path describes the transition from MOKO resources 0.24.0-alpha-5 to Compose Multiplatform resources 1.6.1.

 **Prerequisites**